tomahawkins/outboard/README.md

 The lecture will conclude with a new challenge problem for the week that students are expected to attempt before the next class.

-The rest class is dedicated to working on our motors, performing the planned tasks.
+The rest of class we will be working on our motors, performing the planned tasks for the day.

 We conclude each class with clean up consisting of: